mcgaryp/Bishopric-Assistant/README.md

     - Ward Counsel Member
 ``` -->
 # Functionalities
+## Schedule Talks and Speakers
+The Counselors of the bishopric can add and edit names and talk topics in a calendar for sacrament meeting

 ## User Accounts
 User accounts are essential.
 The account will be used to house the following information:
 - **Name** First & Last